VINTAGE FIRE ENGINE FINDS OLD HOME

 During the Autumn we have held three open days when the Museum has been open for residents and visitors to view the 'Old Steamer' and related fire service artefacts.
 Over the winter months we will be working on the display of other artefacts that tell the story of Alresford over the centuries.
 We are grateful for the financial support from Hellards Estate Agents and we hope to be able to open our doors in early spring as a more comprehensive local Museum.

-With a limited number of objects our displays are currently limited to themed presentations in three sites hosted in buildings in Broad Street.
+With a limited number of objects our displays are currently limited to themed presentations in sites hosted in buildings in Broad Street.